Connect with others who understand.

 Major Depressive Disorder

-The most common type of depression, major depressive disorder (MDD) affects one out of every six people at some point in life.
+The most common type of depression, major depressive disorder (MDD) affects 1 out of every 6 people at some point in life.
 Everyone experiences depression differently, but most people with depression will see changes in their day-to-day functions and behavior.
 In order to be diagnosed with major depressive disorder, symptoms must persist for at least two weeks.
 When MDD is diagnosed, it is called clinical depression.
 Symptoms can range from mild (low mood) to severe (thoughts of self-harm).

 Persistent Depressive Disorder